 This qualification is intended for persons who will make a significant and original contribution to knowledge in a specialised area of technology.
 They will have a high level of overall knowledge in that specialised area ranging from fundamental concepts to advanced theoretical or applied knowledge.
-In dissertation, a student must provide proof of original and creative thinking and problem solving, and make a real contribution to the solving of a particular problem in the industry to which his/her research applies.
+A student must provide proof of original and creative thinking and problem solving, and make a real contribution to the knowledge field.
 The dissertation must comply with the normal general technical requirements and rules with regard to scope, quality and layout.